A window of opportunity has opened.

 Sense the urgency, and like a tuning fork, respond with what is required to nudge your team over the brink to join you in the land of opportunity and possibility.

-Kerry Woodcock, Ph.D., leads change for a world of change, She coaches pioneers and influencers to amplify the power of relationship and lead over the edge of change.
-As Principal of Novalda, she develops change leadership capability in organizations and social systems.works with pioneers, leapers, influencers, and bridge builders in her change leadership work as principal of Novalda Coaching & Consulting Inc.
+Kerry Woodcock, Ph.D., leads change for a world of change, coaching pioneers and influencers to amplify the power of relationship.
+As Principal of Novalda Coaching and Consulting, she develops change leadership capability in organizations and social systems, and works with leapers and bridge builders to lead self and others over the edge of change.